gayatridevops19/my-new-repo/README.md

 # my-new-repo
-My new repo i github
+My new repo in github